12 Jul Things You Should Know About Travel Insurance And Claims Benefits

 Think you know travel insurance?
 Think again!
 Here’s answering some frequently asked questions that are seldom answered:

 Qn.
-If I am not travelling with my child who’s 16 years old, can I buy travel insurance for him?
+If my child – who is 16 years old – is travelling without me, can I buy travel insurance for him?

 Ans: For individual travel insurance, policyholder must be at least 18 years of age.
 In case of exceptional circumstances, please write in to our customer service team to request a purchase.

 Qn 2.
-What policy can I buy if I am doing a RTW trip during my sabbatical year?
+What policy can I buy if I am doing a Round-The-World trip during my sabbatical year?

 Ans: You can buy an annual global travel insurance policy that will cover you for the entire year.
 However, do note that annual policy plans usually have a maximum trip length for each trip taken during the year.
 For example, ePROTECT travel insurance annual policy only covers the insured up to 90 days per trip.